What is the Best Type of Mortgage for my Personal Situation and Why?

 Not enough money saved for a down payment?
 That’s just fine.
 There are loan programs designed specifically for you.
 Here are the big three we like to offer at American Financing:

 If you’re active-duty military, a military spouse, or a veteran -- we thank you!
 And the VA home loan is an incredibly attractive mortgage that can get you into a home for zero money down and no mortgage insurance.
-The benefits seem endless when it comes to home purchases and refinances, so let one of our salary-based mortgage consultants tell you more!
+The benefits seem endless when it comes to home purchases and refinances, so let one of our dedicated mortgage consultants tell you more!
 We have many employees on staff who are veterans and who use the VA loan themselves.

 Enjoy relaxed credit requirements and as little as 3.5 percent down (as we mentioned earlier in the article: 100% of that down payment can even be a gift!).